stwind/gradle-jni/README.md

 $ ./gradlew run
 ```

-You should see the output
+The output should be something like

 ```
 Downloading https://services.gradle.org/distributions/gradle-6.4-bin.zip